Most of daily turnover at Baku Stock Exchange accounts for Central Bank’s notes

 By Sara Israfilbayova – Trend:

-Some 801,400 manats accounted for the transactions on bonds in the secondary market.
+Some 111.1 million manats accounted for the transactions on bonds in the secondary market.

-The transactions on manat bonds of the Azerbaijani Ministry of Finance (791,800 manats) and dollar bonds of the Azerbaijani state oil company SOCAR ($5,600) were concluded during the day.

 —